 Non-resident speculation tax extends to foreign corporations that are incorporated outside of Canada.
 Likewise, Canadian corporations controlled by a foreign national still need to pay the tax when purchasing a property in Ontario or BC.

-In Ontario, the Non-Resident Speculation Tax (NRST) is a 20% tax on residential property purchased anywhere in the province.
+In Ontario, the Non-Resident Speculation Tax (NRST) is a 25% tax on residential property purchased anywhere in the province.
 The tax applies to non-citizens and non-permanent residents of Canada who are buying a house in Ontario.
 Previously, this tax was 15% and only applied to residential property located in the Greater Golden Horseshoe Region (GGH).
 Effective March 30, 2022, the NRST was increased to 20% and is now effective province-wide.
 Effective October 25, 2022, the NRST was increased further to 25%.

 Source: Ontario Ministry of Finance